 Don’t worry though– it’s not too late if you start planning now!
 The most popular time to launch campaigns is during the first 15 days of November (after Halloween but before Thanksgiving).

 For example, if you want to increase sales and engagement over the holidays, don’t flood your social media channels with “Buy my widget now!” updates on Black Friday.

 But start creating holiday content that teases and hints at upcoming promotions.
 Find partners to cross-promote and help you distribute this content.
 Then run contests to increase engagement and excitement for the upcoming holiday specials.
 Finally, use lead nurturing and email marketing to consistently follow-up with people when they do — or don’t — show intent to buy.

 Investing in a single, well planned and executed holiday campaign will always have a higher ROI than spamming people the day before Christmas.

 And with email marketing, there’s no excuse.
 Because you can schedule everything ahead of time.

 So let’s look at some more practical, concrete ways to do this…

-The point is, you should send more emails during the holidays (within reason of course).
+The point is, you should send more emails during the holidays (within reason of course — here are a few ways to increase frequency).
 And if you look at the top shopping days for online sales, then you can “chunk” them into three major ranges:

 - Monday, December 16